slexisvn/query_engine/docs/05-storage/42-pages-caching-and-btree.md

 ## Exercises

+### Understand

+An LRU cache holds two pages.
+Starting empty, access A, B, A, C. Which page is evicted, and why?

+### Practice

-1. Reproduce the cliff.
+1. **Observe.** Reproduce the cliff.
 Build tables of 49, 50, and 51 pages, call `scanAll` three times on each, and count reads that reach the store.
 Then set `QE_PAGE_CACHE_PAGES=51` and confirm the cliff moves.

-2. `fetchPage` checks the cache even when bypassing.
+2. **Observe.** `fetchPage` checks the cache even when bypassing.
 Construct a sequence of calls in which that lookup returns a hit during a `scan`, and say which code path put the page there.

-3. Insert 40,000 keys into a `BTreeIndex` at `QE_BTREE_ORDER` of 4, 16, 128, and 1,024, and print the depth and node count.
+3. **Observe.** Insert 40,000 keys into a `BTreeIndex` at `QE_BTREE_ORDER` of 4, 16, 128, and 1,024, and print the depth and node count.
 At which order does a point lookup do the fewest total comparisons, and why is that not the same as the fastest?

-4. Make the sequential scan populate the cache: change the `true` in `Table.scan` to `false`.
+4. **Extend (optional).** Make the sequential scan populate the cache: change the `true` in `Table.scan` to `false`.
 Measure a repeated scan of a 40-page table and a 60-page table with `FilePageStore`.
 Explain both results.

-5. Add most-recently-used eviction as an option to `LRUCache` and use it for scans.
+5. **Extend (optional).** Add most-recently-used eviction as an option to `LRUCache` and use it for scans.
 Does it fix the 51-page case?
 What does it break for the index scan?

+### Hints and expected observations

+B is least recently used when C arrives.
+The second access to A refreshed A's position.
+Sequential scans and index lookups create different reuse patterns.

 ## Recap